MatthewPantaleon/Laravel_Medical_MPantaleon/readme.md

 While migrations deal with database creation and databse constraints.
 Models are used to create objects and create relational queries based on the database constraints.
 <br>

-Below are the models for doctors, patients and visits:
+Below are the models for doctors, patients and visits.
+There are more models in my project but these three highlight the core principles of models.

 Doctor Model:
 ```php